flowground/amazonaws-com-devicefarm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteDevicePool
-### Deletes a device pool given the pool ARN.
-Does not allow deletion of curated pools owned by the system.
+> Deletes a device pool given the pool ARN.
+Does not allow deletion of curated pools owned by the system.<br/>

 #### Input Parameters
 * `Action` - _required_